BCSSaints/byne-prayer-barometer/README.md

 8. **Filter by Category**: Use category buttons to filter prayer requests
 9. **Import Data**: Admins can use `/admin/import` to bulk upload prayer requests from CSV
 10. **Export/Print**: Use `/admin/export` to download CSV or print formatted reports
+11. **Track Activity**: Admins can use `/admin/activity` to monitor prayer update patterns and find stale requests

 ## Administrator Access
 - **Super Admin Account**: admin/admin123 (created during setup)